CiscoZeus/zeus-ingestion-plugins/ucs/README.md

 # UCS(Unified Computing System) Agent

 UCS agent supports to collect data from Cisco Unified Computing System manager server.
+First of all, UCS agent will retrieve the data of UCS objects by Distinguished name(Dn) and send them to Zeus server.
+After retrieving data, UCS agent will listen to UCS's asynchronous events, and submit the events to Zeus server asynchronously.

 ## Dependencies